Did you know that even famous companies fail with their rebranding strategies?

 Thus, it may seem tempting to rebrand for a “fresh start”, but it is not as simple as it seems.

 Consumers and employees can easily see through any cover-up.
-It won’t be long before people start labelling it as an attempt to run away from problems!
+It won’t be long before people start labeling it as an attempt to run away from problems!

 2. Seeking Publicity